johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators-part-1-amiga/index.md

 experience, and in parting here are some more glorious example images that showcase this excellent shader in action.

-Stay tuned for the next episode where we'll be looking at DOS and early Windows-era graphics, and how to do it right!
+Stay tuned for the next episode where we'll be looking at MS-DOS and early Windows-era graphics, and how to do it right!

 {{< figure name="img/defender-of-the-crown.jpg" nameSmall="img/defender-of-the-crown-small.jpg" captionAlign="center"